7cmdehdrb/project_semi_remote/README.md

-# Project: Semi-Remote Manipulation System
+# Project: Semi-Autonomous Telemanipulation Order Picking Control

 This repository implements a semi-remote robotic manipulation system leveraging ROS and Unity.
 The project includes multiple packages for target object recognition, operator intent estimation, and mobile manipulator control, specifically designed for the UR5e robot with integrated peripherals.